 Policies and Procedures for Departmental Property Loss

 The colleges self-insure each property damage loss below $500,000 using a captive insurance policy.
-This policy has a $5,000 deductible, which "vanishes" if the loss greater than $5,000.
+This policy has a $5,000 deductible, which "vanishes" if the loss is greater than $5,000.
 The policy and all claims are managed by the Five College Office of Compliance and Risk Management.

 Each college has its own procedures with respect to department losses under $5,000.
 Some will pay for losses to your department property, as long as your total loss exceeds $250.
 Losses under $250 must be met by department funds.
 Department property is any property purchased with department funds.
 If more than one department is involved in a loss event, it is essential that reports for each department be separated to avoid delays or errors in processing.
 Check with the Insurance and Claims Specialist or Treasurer's Office for specifics.